wandriputra/Laravel-Limakilo-Test/readme.md

 #How to use
+1. Git clone or git pull
-1. Composer install
+2. Composer install
-2. run!!
+3. run!!